Audio-Project-Workgroup/granular_synth/README.md

 <details>
 <summary><strong>Some controls in the interface don't seem to work.
 Is this a bug?</strong></summary>
 <br>
 No, this is expected.
-Granade is in active development and not all visible controls are fully functional yet.
+Granade is in its first release and not all visible controls are fully functional yet.
 For more details, see <a href="#future-work">Future work</a>.
 </details>

 <details>